kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 or provided under some other license.
 Those receiving get to know their rights under the "public license".

 Frankly, compliance with this condition is breaking down.
-Makers of system and installed software often compile notice files or "license information" screens with license texts for libraries and components.
+Nearly every open-source license has such an "attribution" condition.
+Makers of system and installed software often understand they'll need to compile a notices file or "license information" screen, with copies of license texts for libraries and components, for each release of their own.
-Web developers rarely do, though there are plenty of tools to help automate this task, especially with highly structure dependency management, say via npm.
-All the good JavaScript minifiers, for example, have a command-line flag for preserving license header comments.
+The project-steward foundations have been instrumental in teaching those practices.
+But web developers, as a whole, haven't got the memo.
+It can't be explained away by a lack of tooling---there is plenty---or the highly modular nature of packages from npm and other repositories---which uniformly standardize metadata formats for license information.
+All the good JavaScript minifiers have command-line flags for preserving license header comments.
 Other tools will concatenate `LICENSE` files from package trees.
+There's really no excuse.

 ### Warranty Disclaimer